turvas/dotfiles/README.md

+This repo contains ⏣SUPERIOR ULTRABEST™⏣ bash/git/vim configuration dotfiles for 1337 \*NIX H4X025.

-The dotfiles in this repo should work with bash on any platform.
-The commands below are specific to setting up a new instance of OSX.
+The commands in the README below are specific to setting up a new instance of OSX.

 ```bash
 # Set new hostname